-First four years of high school:
+First four years of high school (as determined by the student's AYG):

-- Upon successfully completing a Concurrent Enrollment postsecondary course, the qualified student must receive credit that applies to completion of high school graduation requirements. - Students are not statutorily limited to the number of allowable credit hours per semester or per year. - Districts may not establish limitations on allowable credit hours per student.
+- Upon successfully completing a Concurrent Enrollment postsecondary course, the qualified student must receive credit that applies toward completion of high school graduation requirements. - Students are not statutorily limited to the number of allowable credit hours per semester or per year. - Districts may not establish limitations on allowable credit hours per student.

-5th Year and Beyond:
+5th Year and Beyond (as determined by the student's AYG):